paulohenriquecrs/upsay_jupyter_ai/README.md

 # Start using AI-enhanced magic commands within your Jupyter Notebook
 ```

+For more information, visit the [Guides page](https://github.com/paulohenriquecrs/upsay_jupyter_ai/tree/main/Guides), which includes the User Guide and Developer Guide.

 ## Motivation

 UPSayAI was inspired by the need for a reliable, open-source Generative AI tool within the educational environment of Université Paris-Saclay.
 Developed to empower students, the toolkit serves as an assistant that guides them through complex coding tasks and enriches their learning experience by providing interactive AI support in a familiar setting.